onera/paradigm/doc/sphinx/source/developer_manual/dev_tools/exch_helper.rst

   to a distributed graph topology (``MPI_Topo_test`` behind the hood).
   Otherwise, standard dense collective communications are used.

-Note that some combinations makes no sense, see each function for details.
+Note that some combinations make no sense, see each function for details.

 API
 """